Peterfrontenddev1/JavaScript-Variables/README.md

 creates a variable called ourName.
 In JavaScript we end statements with semicolons.
 Variable names can be made up of numbers, letters, and $ or _, but may not contain spaces or start with a number.
 Use the var keyword to create a variable called myName.

+Hint
+Look at the ourName example above if you get stuck